MichaelCurrin/os-genesis/docs/other/mac-os.md

 This repo is focused on Linux, but here are some macOS commands based on what I have installed before directly or indirectly.

+Run `brew install PACKAGE` for any of the packages in this doc.

 ## Install dev packages

-Run `brew install PACKAGE` for any of these.

 ```
 git